Share

 💡 How to give yourself a scalp massage with or without tools — see it in action

-Why a Scalp Massage Boosts Relaxation and Hair Health
+Why Scalp Massage Helps Circulation and Hair Health

 Step-by-Step Scalp Massage Instructions for At-Home Use

-- Place fingertips on the crown of your head.
+- Place your fingertips on the scalp without using your nails.

 💡 Does a scalp massager do anything?
 Yes—compare hands vs tools